 The Guinness World Record-holder for the highest library book fine ever paid is Emily Canellos-Simms—and she didn’t even borrow the book!
 In 2002, she found a copy of Days and Deeds in her mother’s house.
 This book of children’s poems was originally due on April 15, 1955—47 years earlier.
 Canellos-Simms gave the Kewanee, Illinois public library a check for over $345!

 Commanders-in-Chief, they’re just like us.
 Shortly into his first presidential term, George Washington borrowed The Law of Nations from the New York Society Library—and didn’t return it for the rest of his life!
 In 2010, the head librarian joked that, though they were “not actively pursuing the overdue fines,” they would appreciate having it back.
 And about a month later, the Mount Vernon estate did return the book—221 years overdue!
-We bet you never knew about these surprising legacies of famous presidents.
+Here are the presidential libraries every history buff should visit.